Solving Nonlinear Absolute Value Equations: Applications

-Here, vector $\pmb{b} = (b_i) \in \R^N$ is defined by $b_i = 0$ for $i \geq 2$, $b_1 = x_0(1/(1000h^2) + 1001/(2000h))$ and $b_2 = -x_0/(1000h^2)$.
+Here, vector $\pmb{b} = (b_i) \in \R^N$ is defined by $b_i = 0$ for $i > 2$, $b_1 = x_0(1/(1000h^2) + 1001/(2000h))$ and $b_2 = -x_0/(1000h^2)$.

-In Figure~\ref{fig:stiff}.(a), we approximate the solution of equation \eqref{stiff.ODE} with initial condition $x_0 = -1$ and time interval $I = [0, 5]$.
-The finite difference scheme was computed with mesh size $h = 0.05$ and the error is $9.22e-4$ when applying $\theta_1$ and $\theta_2$ smoothing funtions.
-To get convergence rate in Figure~\ref{fig:stiff}.(b), we apply difference mesh sizes in the same time interval $I = [0, 1]$ and intial condition $x_0 = -2$.
+In Figure~\ref{fig:stiff}.(a), we approximate the solution of equation \eqref{stiff.ODE} with initial condition $x_0 = -1$ and time interval $I = [0, 4]$.
+The finite difference scheme was computed with mesh size $h = 0.05$ and the error is $9.22e^{-4}$ when applying $\theta_1$ and $\theta_2$ smoothing functions.
+To get the convergence rate in Figure~\ref{fig:stiff}.(b), we apply different mesh sizes in the same time interval $I = [0, 1]$ and initial condition $x_0 = -2$.

-Let us now make some comments on the utility of NAVE for boundary value problems: we consider a boundary value problem related to \eqref{stiff.ODE}
+Let us now make some comments on the utility of \ref{NAVE} for boundary value problems: we consider a boundary value problem related to \eqref{stiff.ODE}

-In order to illustrate this case, we consider the time interval $I = [0, 2]$ and exact solution is determined by $x_{\text{exact}}$.
-Using similar time mesh as above, the first and second derivatives are approximate as follows
+In order to illustrate this case, we consider the time interval $I = [0, 2]$ and the exact solution is determined by $x_{\text{exact}}$.
+Using a similar time mesh as above, the first and second derivatives are approximated as follows

 Figure~\ref{fig:BVP} shows the convergence rate for the boundary value problem \eqref{BVP.ODE}.
 The smoothing technique used in this problem presents a better accuracy compared to the above initial value problem, which seems to be natural because of the stiffness of the problem \eqref{stiff.ODE}.
-It is noteworthy that Figure~\ref{fig:BVP} also depicts an expected convergence rate since we have used a first order approximation for $\dot{x}$.
+It is noteworthy that Figure~\ref{fig:BVP} also depicts an expected convergence rate since we have used a first-order approximation for $\dot{x}$.

 \end{example}